spardog/spardog.github.io/_posts/2020-01-02-Mathematical-reasoning.markdown

 **Problem Solving**: The course likely emphasizes problem-solving techniques and strategies, which can be applied not only in mathematics but also in various real-world situations.

-**Logic and Proofv: Understanding the principles of formal logic and how to construct and evaluate mathematical proofs is a fundamental skill for any advanced study in mathematics.
+**Logic and Proof**: Understanding the principles of formal logic and how to construct and evaluate mathematical proofs is a fundamental skill for any advanced study in mathematics.

 **Abstraction and Generalization**: Mathematical reasoning often involves the ability to abstract and generalize from specific examples or cases.
 This is an important skill in mathematics and in many other fields.